-Summary Cobra pose (Bhujangasana) is a beginner-friendly prone backbend that strengthens the erector spinae, rhomboids, and trapezius while stretching the abdominals, hip flexors, and chest.
+Summary Cobra pose (Bhujangasana) is a beginner-friendly prone backbend that strengthens the erector spinae, rhomboids, and mid-and-lower trapezius while stretching the rectus abdominis, hip flexors, and pectorals.
 It comes in two variants: the static hold (15-30 seconds) and the dynamic cobra (8-12 reps of controlled up-and-down).
-A 2013 study in the Journal of Physical Therapy Science found that prone extension exercises like cobra improved pain scores and functional disability in patients with chronic low back pain (Kim et al., 2013).
-The critical form cue: your back muscles do the lifting, not your hands.
-Hands are just there for light support.
-Requiring no equipment, cobra pose is one of the most effective daily mobility exercises for anyone who sits for extended periods.
+The defining form cue is that your back muscles do the lifting, not your hands.
+Hands are there for light support.
+Cobra requires no equipment, scales from baby cobra (a few inches of lift) to full cobra with straight arms, and serves as one of the most useful daily mobility exercises for anyone who spends long hours at a desk.

 If you sit at a desk for 6+ hours a day, cobra pose might be the single most useful exercise you're not doing.
 That's not an exaggeration.
 Your spine spends all day in flexion (rounded forward), your chest tightens, your hip flexors shorten, and your back extensors basically fall asleep.
 Cobra reverses all of that in one movement.

-Here's what makes it tricky, though.
+Here's what makes it tricky.
 Most people treat cobra like a push-up variation.
 They plant their hands and shove themselves up as high as they can.
 That's not cobra pose.
-That's just cranking your lower back into hyperextension while your back muscles sit there doing nothing.
+That's cranking your lower back into hyperextension while your back muscles sit there doing nothing.
 The whole point is that your back does the work.
 Your hands are along for the ride.

-Cobra pose muscles targeted: back extensors do the lifting, while abs, hip flexors, and chest get a deep stretch.
+Cobra pose muscles: back extensors do the lifting work, while the abs, hip flexors, and chest get a deep stretch.

 How to Do Cobra Pose (Step-by-Step)